MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/policy-control-overview.md

 If you choose to send us optional diagnostic data, required diagnostic data is also included.

 As an admin for your organization, you’ll be able to use a policy setting to choose which level of diagnostic data is sent to us.
 Optional diagnostic data will be sent to Microsoft unless you change the setting.
 Providing optional diagnostic data better enables the Office engineering team at Microsoft to detect, diagnose, and mitigate issues to reduce impacts to your organization.

+To choose which level of diagnostic data is sent to us, use the [Office cloud policy service](/deployoffice/overview-office-cloud-policy-service) and configure the *Configure the level of client software diagnostic data sent by Office to Microsoft* policy setting.

 Your users won’t be able to change the diagnostic data level for their devices if they are signed in to Teams with their organizational credentials, which is sometimes referred to as a work or school account.